Chiranth9844/Kubernetes/README.md

 # Deploy mysql in K8s cluster

+We can deploy above provided files in k8s insted of first 2 steps if in case the links are not working <hr>

 1. Deploy the PV and PVC of the YAML file: <br/> `kubectl apply -f https://k8s.io/examples/application/mysql/mysql-pv.yaml`
 2. Deploy the contents of the YAML file: <br/> `kubectl apply -f https://k8s.io/examples/application/mysql/mysql-deployment.yaml`
 3. Display information about the Deployment: <br/> `kubectl describe deployment mysql`